MeshachBlue/compushare/README.md

 ==========
 Implement this on a website so that anybody can go to the website, run the JavaScript code and it would automatically add iterations to the result.

 At this point the code would be useful to researchers.
-They could ask friends, family and co-workers to go to the website and help run their code.
+They could ask friends, family and co-workers to go to the website and help significantly speed up their code.

 Stage 3
 ==========